IkigaiLabsETH/kaipulse/GROK420.md

 GROK420 is a sophisticated AI-powered crypto market intelligence system that leverages Grok 4's real-time X (Twitter) data integration to provide comprehensive market analysis, sentiment insights, and actionable trading intelligence.
 Built with Next.js 14, TypeScript, and modern tool-augmented AI, it delivers real-time crypto market intelligence with X sentiment analysis.

+---

+## Recent Developments (May 2024)

+- **Backend/Frontend Asset List Alignment:**
+  - The backend asset lists for altcoins and crypto stocks are now perfectly aligned with the frontend UI.
+This was achieved by analyzing all relevant frontend components and curating the backend lists to match exactly, including symbol mapping and removal of irrelevant tokens (e.g., MATIC, ATOM, ADA, DOT).
+New tokens from the dashboard (e.g., KAIA, INJ, SEI, SPX6900, WIF, REKT) were added for full parity.

+- **Comprehensive “gm” Handler:**
+  - The API now features a robust "gm" handler that, on receiving a "gm" or "good morning" message, returns a comprehensive market report.
+This includes:
+    - Real-time Bitcoin price (CoinGecko)
+    - Curated altcoins (top 12–15 by 24h change, with symbol mapping)
+    - Curated crypto stocks (from Yahoo Finance, matching frontend usage)
+    - Macro context (S&P 500, Magnificent 7, macro trends)
+    - Market sentiment and narrative analysis from X via Grok 4 prompt/tool-calling

+- **Stock Data Provider Migration:**
+  - **Alpha Vantage has been fully replaced by Yahoo Finance** for all stock and crypto stock price data.
+The backend now uses Yahoo Finance's public API, which requires no paid API key, for all US and crypto-related stocks (e.g., MSTR, COIN, TSLA, etc.).
+  - All references to Alpha Vantage have been removed from the codebase and documentation.

+- **Backend Tooling & Tool Registration:**
+  - The `getXSentiment` backend tool was created and registered as a callable function for Grok 4, enabling tweet-level sentiment analysis.
+This leverages the existing `TwitterService` and `TweetAnalyzer` utilities for deep sentiment and narrative extraction.

+- **Prompt Engineering Best Practices:**
+  - Prompts for Grok 4 are now engineered to maximize the use of X data, focusing on:
+    - Analyzing sentiment and trends from high-profile X accounts
+    - Detecting emerging tokens, memecoins, and macro events
+    - Combining X sentiment with technical analysis
+    - Providing concise, actionable, and context-rich responses

+- **TypeScript & Linting Improvements:**
+  - All explicit `any` usages have been replaced with specific interfaces (e.g., `CoinGeckoCoin`, `StockResult`).
+  - Unused variables and interfaces were removed.
+  - Calls to undefined functions were commented out or removed.
+  - All linter and TypeScript errors have been resolved.

+- **Code Review & Version Control:**
+  - The codebase is now clean, well-documented, and all major changes have been committed and pushed at each step.

+- **Roadmap Recommendations:**
+  - Direct backend X data integration is recommended for future improvements, along with advanced analytics and technical analysis tools.

+---

 ## System Architecture

 ```mermaid